yohanalexjohn/Software-Engineer-Interview-Prep/Job Training/DSA/Linked List.md

+# Linked Lists

+## Advantages
+- Do not need to specify memory when creating the list
+- Grows in size when each new node is added to the end of the list

+## Theory basic

 - Series of nodes
 - Each node has a pointer to the next node
 - Last nodes next is **null**